 Installing and configuring a Linux server can be challenging.
-PBase-Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the Red Hat Enterprise Linux and CentOS operating system family.
+PBase-Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the Red Hat Enterprise Linux operating system family.
 Several application stack installers are provided using these RPM components.

 Our Almost Famous 4-Minute Installation

 Here's how to stand up a WordPress instance on an Apache server with a MySQL database.

 echo "" > /root/DEFAULT_SUB_DOMAIN.txtecho "firstname.lastname@example.org" > /root/DEFAULT_EMAIL_ADDRESS.txtyum -y install https://pbase-foundation.com/pbase-repo.rpmyum -y install pbase-preconfig-mysql-wordpressyum -y install pbase-wordpress-allinoneyum -y install pbase-lets-encrypt

 Additionally, you may want to lock down SSH access and enable the firewall.